-Each semester, The Center of Bioethics & Human Dignity (CBHD) invites lecturers from the field of bioethics to speak for the John F. Kilner Lectureship.
-CBHD, the bioethics research center at Trinity International University, explores the nexus of biomedicine, biotechnology, and our common humanity.
-On Thursday, March 18, CBHD hosted the third and final lecture in their Spring 2021 Bioethics Colloquia with a lecture on “Natural Law, God, and Human Dignity” by speaker Dr. Robert P. George.
+Each Spring semester, the Bioethics degree program in Trinity Graduate School invites lecturers from the field of bioethics to speak for the John F. Kilner Bioethics Lectureship.
+On Thursday, March 18, TGS hosted the third and final lecture in their Spring 2021 Bioethics Colloquia with a lecture on “Natural Law, God, and Human Dignity” by speaker Professor Robert P. George of Princeton University.

-Many influential thinkers have shared the Kilner Lectureship stage in the world of bioethics.
-Dr. George is McCormick Professor of Jurisprudence and director of the James Madison Program in American Ideals and Institutions at Princeton University.
+While TGS has hosted the Spring Bioethics Colloquia for more than 20 years, the Bioethics Lectureship was more recently launched through a generous gift in 2018.
+The following year, the Bioethics Lectureship was renamed the John F. Kilner Bioethics Lectureship in honor of Dr. Kilner’s retirement from TEDS.
+The Kilner Bioethics Lectureship draws influential Christian thinkers in the world of bioethics.
+This year’s speaker Prof. George is McCormick Professor of Jurisprudence and director of the James Madison Program in American Ideals and Institutions at Princeton University.
 He is also frequently a visiting professor at Harvard Law School.
-He holds graduate degrees from both the University of Oxford and Harvard University and also holds 21 honorary degrees (including a DLitt from Trinity in 2016).
+He holds graduate degrees from both the University of Oxford and Harvard University and also holds 21 honorary degrees (including a DLitt from TIU in 2016).

 George’s presentation explained the importance of natural law and understanding our humanness.
 He explained: